nunores/Java-Compiler/README.md

 - Nuno Filipe Ferreira de Sousa Resende, NR4: 201806825, GRADE4: 16, CONTRIBUTION4: 25%

 **GLOBAL Grade of the project: 16**
 We believe that this project easily reflects the work that was put into by our team.
-Although we are missing the optimizations, we made sure to implement all the necessary features, going through each checkpoint throughly.
+Although we are missing many optimizations, we made sure to implement all the necessary features, going through each checkpoint throughly.

 **SUMMARY:**